Abstrys/dhop/doc/usage.rst

       Pops all of the pushed locations from the stack, then transports you to the final location popped from the stack.

-.. option:: help
+.. option:: help [command]

    Prints help.
+You can supply an optional command argument (ex: "pop", "recall", etc.) to get help for that command.

 Examples
 ========